Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Construction of valid PIs with neural networks

-In this paper, we focus on neural networks with a fixed architecture that has a $d$-dimensional input layer and a $3$-dimensional output layer.
-The term architecture comprises the network design (e.g. number and depth of hidden layers or dropout layers) and training parameters (e.g. number of epochs, batch size, or regularization parameters).
-See \citet{goodfellow2016} and citations therein for an overview on network architecture, regularization methods, and optimization algorithms.
+Let $D_1$ and $D_2$ be an arbitrary partition of $D$ into two disjoint sets. $D_1$ is used to select and train the network and $D_2$ is used to adjust the resulting intervals to provide coverage guarantees.
 We emphasize that all results are still valid for any data-dependent architecture, as long as the dependency is only on $D_1$.
 As all networks in this paper are fit using $D_1$, we simplify our notation, setting $N_{\tau}(x) = N_{D_1, \tau}(x)$ and analogously for $l_{\tau}(x)$, $m_{\tau}(x)$ and $u_{\tau}(x)$.